Automated Adaptation Strategies for Stream Learning: Introduction

-With the current advances in data storage, database and data transmission technologies, mining streaming data has become a critical part of many processes.
+With the current advances in data storage, database and data transmission technologies, learning on streaming data has become a critical part of many processes.
 Many models which are used to make predictions on streaming data are static, in the sense that they do not learn on current data and hence remain unchanged.
-However, there exists a class of models, online learning models, which are capable of adding observations from the stream to their training sets.
+However, there exists a class of models, stream learning models, which are capable of adding observations from the data stream to their training sets.
 In spite of the fact that these models utilise the data as it arrives, there can still arise situations where the underlying assumptions of the model no longer hold.
 We call such settings dynamic environments, where changes in data distribution \citep{Zliobaite2011}, change in features' relevance \citep{Fern2000}, non-symmetrical noise levels \citep{Schmidt2007} are common.
 These phenomena are sometimes called \textit{concept drift}.
 It has been shown that many changes in the environment which are no longer being reflected in the model contribute to the deterioration of model's accuracy over time \citep{Schlimmer1986,streetkim2001,Klinkenberg2004,coltermaloof2007}.
 This requires constant manual retraining and readjustment of the models which is often expensive, time consuming and in some cases impossible - for example when the historical data is not available any more.
 Various approaches have been proposed to tackle this issue by making the model adapt itself to the possible changes in environment while avoiding its complete retraining.
+These approaches however are manually designed and the application of automated machine learning to streaming data is scarce, which is the gap we aim to contribute to.